vseryakov/backendjs/README.md

             To specify other config file: bkjs shell -config-file file

-    * etc/config.local - same as the config but for the cases when local environment is different than the production or for dev specific parameters
+    * `etc/config.local` - same as the config but for the cases when local environment is different than the production or for dev specific parameters

-    * some config parameters can be configured in DNS as TXT records, the backend on startup will try to resolve such records and use the value if not empty.
-      All params that  marked with DNS TXT can be configured in the DNS server for the domain where the backend is running, the config parameter name is concatenated with the domain and queried for the TXT record, for example: `cache-host` parameter will be queried for cache-host.domain.name for TXT record type.
+    * on startup the following local config files will be loaded if present: `etc/config.runMode` and `etc/config.instance.tag`.
+These will be loaded after the main config but before config.local.
+The runMode is set to development by default and can be changed with `-run-mode` config parameter, the instance tag is set with `-instance-tag` config parameter.

     * `etc/crontab` - jobs to be run with intervals, JSON file with a list of cron jobs objects: